kishan254/KIshan_portfoliopro/README.md

 ## Description

-This is an app I created using the react.js framework in which I have added my resume, and my contact details for potential clients to reach reach me
+This is an app I created using the react.js framework in which I have added my resume, and my contact details for potential clients to reach me

 - VIDEO OF WALKTHROUGH is below